-Discover a menagerie of attractions featuring furry, feathered and aquatic creatures in numerous menageries as you explore St. Louis
+Discover wild attractions featuring furry, feathered and aquatic creatures in numerous menageries as you explore St. Louis

-In the city itself and outlying areas, St. Louis abounds with showplaces starring members of the animal world.
-From a world-class zoo in Forest Park to a sanctuary for endangered wolves in the countryside, opportunities abound for safari-goers to get up close with animals of all stripes.
+In the city itself and outlying areas, you can explore St. Louis showplaces starring members of the animal world.
+From a world-class zoo in Forest Park to a sanctuary for endangered wolves in the countryside, menageries abound for safari-goers to get up close with animals of all stripes.

-These six St. Louis-area tourist magnets offer educational and entertaining animal encounters:
+These six St. Louis-area tourist magnets offer educational and entertaining animal encounters for the whole group:

-The zoo, known for its beautiful naturalistic exhibits, is located in Forest Park, one of the nation’s largest urban parks.
+The zoo, known for its beautiful naturalistic exhibits, is located in Forest Park, one of the nation’s largest urban green spaces.
 It is home to more than 12,000 animals representing 500 species, from alligators to zebras.

 In The Wild, one of six themed areas at the Saint Louis Zoo, guests encounter bears and birds at Polar Bear Point, Grizzly Ridge and Penguin & Puffin Coast.
 They also can explore Jungle of the Apes in the Fragile Forest, a lushly landscaped outdoor compound with separate habitats for chimpanzees, orangutans and gorillas.

 At Shark Canyon, the largest habitat and one whose J-wall arches over their heads, guests crane their necks to watch sharks and devil rays glide across the ceiling of water.
 Puffer fish, sea turtles, the giant Pacific octopus and other species also delight wide-eyed visitors looking upward or pressing their noses against the expansive main window.
 In fact, this aquatic home is a massive 250,000-gallon saltwater tank.

 “Monster” residents of the Global Rivers Gallery include the Amazon’s strange-looking red-tail catfish and red-bellied piranha, a sparkly fish that looks like it was dipped in glitter.
 Also from the Amazon: the poisonous dart frog (whose poison is used on darts).